openSUSE:Packaging Python

 Hints on how to package Python modules manually

 Manual packaging from scratch is discouraged since we have tools to do that (see above).
-If you insist on having fun, please consider any package spec file in devel:languages:python. python-autobahn, python-black or python-Twisted are few examples.
+If you insist on having fun, please consider any package spec file in devel:languages:python. python-autobahn, python-black or python-Twisted are a few examples.

-In general we are using single-spec packaging for any Distribution package, which provides modules importable by other packages.
+In general, we are using single-spec packaging for any Distribution package which provides modules importable by other packages.

 What is single-spec?